The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-Then let it serve, as a manifest presage for thee.
-If I discover that thou or anyone that is known to me was involved in this assassination attempt, do not doubt that I shall eliminate thee or anyone else therewith.
+Then let this serve as a manifest warning unto thee.
+If I discover that thou, or any known to thee, were involved in this treacherous attempt—doubt not that I shall eliminate thee and all thy allies, without remorse.

 LAETUS.

-I give thee my solemn word emperor that I was not involved in the complot.
+I give thee my solemn word, Emperor, that I was not party to the plot.

 COMMODUS.